lvgl/lvgl/docs/details/base-widget/obj.rst

 .. code-block:: c

+   /* Set basic Widget attributes */
-   /*Set basic object attributes*/ lv_obj_set_size(btn1, 100, 50);   /*Set a button's size*/ lv_obj_set_pos(btn1, 20,30);      /*Set a button's position*/
+   lv_obj_set_size(btn1, 100, 50);   /* Set a button's size */
+   lv_obj_set_pos(btn1, 20,30);      /* Set a button's position */

-To see all the available functions visit the :ref:`Base object's documentation <lv_obj>`.
+To see all the available functions visit the :ref:`Base Widget's documentation <lv_obj>`.

 Specific attributes
 -------------------

-The object types have special attributes too.
+The Widget types have special attributes as well.
 For example, a slider has

 - Minimum and maximum values
 - Current value

-For these special attributes, every object type may have unique API functions.
+For these special attributes, every Widget type may have unique API functions.
 For example for a slider:

 .. code-block:: c

+   /* Set slider specific attributes */
-   /*Set slider specific attributes*/ lv_slider_set_range(slider1, 0, 100);                   /*Set the min. and max. values*/ lv_slider_set_value(slider1, 40, LV_ANIM_ON);       /*Set the current value (position)*/
+   lv_slider_set_range(slider1, 0, 100);               /* Set the min. and max. values */
+   lv_slider_set_value(slider1, 40, LV_ANIM_ON);       /* Set the current value (position) */

 The API of the widgets is described in their :ref:`Documentation <widgets>` but you can also check the respective header files (e.g. *widgets/lv_slider.h*)

 .. _objects_working_mechanisms:

-Working mechanisms
+Working Mechanisms
 ******************

 Parent-child structure
 ----------------------

-A parent object can be considered as the container of its children.
+A parent Widget can be considered as the container of its children.
-Every object has exactly one parent object (except screens), but a parent can have any number of children.
-There is no limitation for the type of the parent but there are objects which are typically a parent (e.g. button) or a child (e.g. label).
+Every Widget has exactly one parent Widget (except Screens), but a parent can have any number of children.
+There is no limitation for the type of the parent but there are Widgets which are typically a parent (e.g. button) or a child (e.g. label).

 Moving together